Last Updated on January 6th, 2020

 Biore is famous for its acne strips.
 It was one of the first companies to list all of the ingredients for its products on its website.
 Its complexion clearing products, unfortunately, are more “interesting” than effective.
 Let’s take a look at the topsellers in this subbrand.

 This unique product contains a compound called zeolite, which releases heat as it dissolves in water.
 Spreading the Biore Warming Anti-Blackhead Cream Cleanser will dissolve the zeolite and warm your skin.
 That warming action, however, is more interesting than curative.
 Warming your skin does not melt oil out of pores or stimulate growth of new skin.
-And although it also contains 2% salicylic acid, rinsing the cream cleanser off your skin also most as soon as you put in on negates any benefit of this ingredient.
+And although it also contains 2% salicylic acid, which is a fairly effective concentration, rinsing the cream cleanser off your skin also most as soon as you put in on negates any benefit of this ingredient.
 All you get for the US $7.99 you pay for 6.25 fluid oz/187.5 ml of this product is a so-so cleanser for normal to dry skin.

 Biore advertises this product as a “creamy, pearly formula with micro beads and maximum strength salicylic acid that unclogs pores and removes dry, dull skin so your pores can breath a little easier.
 Helps prevent blackheads and breakouts from forming.”
 Like other Biore products, it contains 2% salicylic acid that won’t do you any good because you have to rinse it off too soon.
 And unlike other Biore products, it contains waxes that stick to your skin and—guest what—clog pores.
 The menthol in this cleansing product irritates all skin types and increases sebum production, for which you will need to use more cleanser.
 The formulation of the product is designed to keep you paying US $7.99 for 5 fluid oz/150 ml and you’ll just need more and more to remove the wax the scrub leaves on your face.

 Here is a product that is advertised as “giving blemishes the cold shoulder.”
 It actually would be an extremely effective cleanser except for the two main ingredients that makes it feel cool on your skin, eucalyptus and menthol.
-Many people who have even slight skin sensitivity break out after they use products containing menthol.
+Many people who have even slight skin sensitivity can break out after they use products containing menthol.
 This cleanser also contains 2% salicyclic acid, which breaks up dead skin around blackheads and counteracts other irritant ingredients, but users wash the salicylic acid down the drain just a few seconds after application to the skin, too soon for it to do its work.
 Not to mention that the pH level of this product is too high for the salicyclic acid to be effective.
 Even as low as US $5.49 for 6.7 fluid oz/204 ml, Biore Blemish Fighting Ice Cleanser is not a bargain.

 Biore claims that this astringent will open pores and eliminate blackheads.
 The problem with the product is that it contains not just one but two kinds of alcohol plus witch hazel, all of which can irritate your skin.
 The product might be OK if you have very oily skin, a problem with blackheads, and absolutely no history of irritation or redness after using skin care products.
 Otherwise you are just rinsing your US $7.99 per 8.5 fluid oz/255 ml down the drain.